avitko001c/HealthVerity/README.md

 ## Some Gotchya's

   - Since this terraform code is creating the ECR's for the first time there may be errors with the update-ecr.py local-exec commands.
 It may be required to authenticate docker with the new repositories before being able to push to them.
-  - I am using a local remote state for *terraform* and there is a weird bug with version 0.12 on up where a destroy fails with the error...
+  - I am using a local remote state for *terraform* and there is a weird bug with version 0.12 on up where a destroy fails with the error `Error:- Failed to load state: Terraform 0.14.3 does not support state version 4, please update`

-    ```diff
-    *-Error:- Failed to load state: Terraform 0.14.3 does not support state version 4, please update*
-    ```

 ## How to use ths project